Boundary amenability of $Out(F_N)$: Introduction

 The idea of turning classes and its consequences on factorization appear in an unpublished paper by Los--Lustig \cite{LL} (where these were called \emph{blowup classes}).

+This factorization lemma has an interpretation that parallels the case of the free group mentioned above.
+Indeed, given an optimal morphism $f:S\ra T$, each folding path from $S$ to $T$ guided by $f$ is a geodesic in Outer space for the asymmetric Lipschitz metric \cite{FM}.
+The fact that $f$ and $f'$ factor through the same trees of small enough volume means that the union of tails of all such geodesic paths associated to $f$ and $f'$ coincide.

-It is noticeable that here, factorization occurs ``on the nose'', while in the proofs of boundary amenability of hyperbolic groups \cite{Oza} or mapping class groups \cite{Ham,Kid}, one appeals to averaging arguments on finite collections of rays going to the same boundary point (in the case of mapping class groups, Kida uses \emph{tight geodesics} to get this finiteness).
-Nevertheless, in our context, we still need a ``finite width'' statement about the collection of rays going to a given boundary point.
-This is given by the following important fact, established in Section~\ref{sec-finite-width}: given $t\in\mathbb{R}$, the set $\cals_t(f)$ of all simplices in $\Simp$ that contain a tree of covolume $e^{-t}$ through which the morphism $f$ factors is finite.
+It is noticeable that here, factorization occurs ``on the nose'', while in the proofs of boundary amenability of hyperbolic groups \cite{Oza} or mapping class groups \cite{Ham,Kid}, one appeals to averaging arguments on finite collections of rays going to the same boundary point (in the case of mapping class groups, Kida uses \emph{tight geodesics} to get this finiteness).\footnote{Here we mention that after the first version of our paper was released, new proofs of the boundary amenability of hyperbolic groups and mapping class groups were obtained by Marquis--Sabok \cite{MS} and Przytycki--Sabok \cite{PS}, yielding in each case the stronger conclusion of hyperfiniteness of a certain boundary action; in these proofs some form of factorization ``on the nose'' is established.}

+We also prove a ``finite width'' statement about the collection of rays going to a given arational tree.
+This is given by the following important fact, established in Section~\ref{sec-finite-width}: given $t\in\mathbb{R}$, the set $\cals_t(f)$ of all simplices of relative Outer space that contain a tree of covolume $e^{-t}$ through which the morphism $f$ factors is finite.